 - Before any CPC execution condition is satisfied, upon reception of PSCell change command or PCell change command, the UE executes the PSCell change procedure as described in clause 10.3 and 10.5 or the PCell change procedure as described in clause 9.2.3.2 in TS 38.300[3] or clause 10.1.2.1 in TS 36.300 [2], regardless of any previously received CPC configuration.
 Upon the successful completion of PSCell change procedure or PCell change procedure, the UE releases all stored CPC configurations.

-- While executing CPC, the UE is not required to continue evaluating the execution condition of other candidate PSCell(s).
+- While executing CPC, the UE is not required to continue evaluating the execution condition of other candidate PSCell(s) or PCell(s).

 - Once the CPC procedure is executed successfully, the UE releases all stored conditional reconfigurations (i.e. for CPC and for CHO, as specified in TS 38.300[3] or TS 36.300 [2]).